 Potential New Members of NJHS

-On January 23, a packet was mailed to seventh and eighth grade students with:
+Before the end of January, a packet will mailed to seventh and eighth grade students with:

 - a cumulative GPA of 3.8 or above

 - eight or more O’s in citizenship in the first semester of the current school year

 - no I or U Citizenship grades in the first semester of the current school year